stonepros/stone/doc/stoneadm/host-management.rst

 * ``_no_schedule``: *Do not schedule or deploy daemons on this host*.

   This label prevents cephadm from deploying daemons on this host.
-If it is added to an existing host that already contains Ceph daemons, it will cause cephadm to move those daemons elsewhere (except OSDs, which are not removed automatically).
+If it is added to an existing host that already contains Stone daemons, it will cause cephadm to move those daemons elsewhere (except OSDs, which are not removed automatically).

 * ``_no_autotune_memory``: *Do not autotune memory on this host*.